anote-ai/Research-EnterpriseBench/README.md

 ## What this is

-EnterpriseBench is a benchmark for measuring whether LLM agents behave **safely and compliantly** on enterprise workflows — not just whether they complete tasks.
+EnterpriseBench is a benchmark for measuring whether LLM agents behave **safely and compliantly** on enterprise workflows, not just whether they complete tasks.

 Existing benchmarks (GAIA, AgentBench, WorkArena) ask "did the agent finish the task?"
 EnterpriseBench also asks: